-Mustang Trek Overview
+Mustang Jeep Adventure and Trek Overview

-Mustang, known to locals as the Kingdom of Lo, has a long, rich and complex history that makes it one of the most interesting and culturally significant places in Nepal.
-Once called the “Forbidden Kingdom” and only recently opened to tourism in 1992, the early history of Lo is opaque, veiled in legend, myth and mystery; but there are records of events in Lo found in ancient Tibetan documents as early as the 8th century.
-While much of the artwork in Mustang is thematically Buddhist, it is clear that also represented are the pre-Buddhist practices of “Bon” or Bonpo, which existed long before and contemporaneously with Buddhist practices.
+Mustang is a remote, high-altitude region in northwest Nepal, located close to the Tibetan border.
+Known to locals by its original name of the Kingdom of Lo, Mustang has a long, rich and complex history that makes it one of the most interesting and culturally significant places in Nepal.
+The early history of Lo is opaque and veiled in legend, myth, and mystery; there are records of events in Lo found in ancient Tibetan documents as early as the eighth century.
+Because Mustang has only been opened to tourism since 1992 (hence the nickname, “the Forbidden Kingdom”), its isolation has served to preserve and distill the Tibetan culture and heritage of the local people and their villages.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.